American Opportunity Tax Credit (AOTC): A Comprehensive Guide

 How to Claim the American Opportunity Tax Credit (AOTC)

 Claiming the American Opportunity Tax Credit (AOTC) may seem like a complicated process, but it’s pretty straightforward once you know what to do.
-Here’s a step-by-step guide on how to claim the AOTC:
+This is how to claim the AOTC step by step:

 Step 1: Gather Your Documents